How Dairy Cows Are Farmed and Killed

 Milk Yield

-In the UK, the average amount of milk produced by a dairy cow has increased from 6,763 litres in 2004 to 8,169 litres (27 litres per day) in 2022.19Agricultural and Horticultural Development Board.
-2023 (AHDBd).
+In the UK, the average amount of milk produced by a dairy cow has increased from 6,763 litres in 2004 to 8,278 litres (27 litres per day) in 2024.22AHDB.
+2025a.
 UK milk yield.
-Available at https://ahdb.org.uk/dairy/uk-milk-yield [Accessed 19 October 2023].
-That’s an increase of over 20 per cent in less than 20 years.
+Available at: https://ahdb.org.uk/dairy/uk-milk-yield That’s an increase of over 20 per cent over the last 20 years.

 The huge increase in milk yield over the years is due to selective breeding and intensification of herd management.
 It has inflicted a huge strain on cows, leading to complete body breakdown.
-The problem is made worse by the almost universal practice of impregnating cows a couple of months after they have started milking so that for seven months of every year they face the dual burden of producing vast quantities of milk and nurturing a growing foetus.
+The problem is made worse by the almost universal practice of impregnating cows a couple of months after they have started lactating so that for seven months of every year they face the dual burden of producing vast quantities of milk and nurturing a growing foetus.
 It is an impossible burden!

 A calf would normally feed five to six times a day and the maximum amount of milk in the cow’s udder at any one time to meet this demand would be around two litres.
 But on most dairy farms, a cow is milked only twice a day, meaning that up to 20 litres of milk can accumulate in her udder.
 This greatly enlarges it, causes pain, leads to lameness in her hind legs and predisposes her to mastitis (a painful infection of the udder).

 An increasing number of farms use an automatic milking system (AMS) to increase milk production and decrease labour costs – thus increasing profit.
 With automated systems, cows may be milked two or three times a day.
-However, research suggests an increase in milk production of two to 12 per cent in cows milked more than twice a day in AMS compared with cows milked twice per day in traditional milking parlours.21Cogato A, Brščić M, Guo H et al. 2021.
+However, research suggests an increase in milk production of two to 12 per cent in cows milked more than twice a day in AMS compared with cows milked twice per day in traditional milking parlours.23Cogato A, Brščić M, Guo H et al. 2021.
 Challenges and tendencies of automatic milking systems (AMS): A 20-years systematic review of literature and patents.
 Animals (Basel).
 11 (2) 356.
-So, despite robotic milkers being heralded as benefitting welfare, they may do little to relieve the burden of oversized udders.
+So, despite robotic milkers being heralded as benefitting welfare, they may do little to relieve the burden of painful, oversized udders.

 Housing and Intensification